KHP-Informatics/DNAscanv2_snakemake/README.md

 The basic and advanced options of this workflow are the same as in the DNAscan2 command line implementation, which you can read in more detail [here](https://github.com/hevmarriott/DNAscanv2#usage).

 All of these options, along with paths to the reference genome/indexes and other tools unavailable via Conda can be specified from the config.yaml file.
 When defining directories, the paths have to end in '/'.
 Furthermore, all options that require boolean input (in the 'DNAscan2 command line' and 'DNAscan2 options' sections) must be populated with either 'true' or 'false', and the custom options for HISAT2, BWA, MELT and AnnotSV have to be kept as 'None' if you do not wish to provide the workflow with these values.

+Once you have populated all of the relevant fields in the config.yaml file, you can run the DNAscan2 workflow.

 #### Usage Examples
 Different to the command line implementation of DNAscan2, Snakemake requires the user to specify the output files via the command line instead of the analysis steps that the user wants to perform.